 If you have the generous, noble and balanced design of the Quantum in mind, you may be bothered by the close-packed Iridium knobs.
 But in fact Waldorf earns our respect: reducing 100 centimeters of Quantum-width to less than half is a great achievement!
 And Iridium in 19-inch format has obviously meant compromises in terms of space.

-If you accept the somewhat tight-fitting controls, the external power supply (12V) and the simple stereo output, you will be rewarded with double the number of voices and some excellent additional modules, this all exceeding by far the potential of Quantum.
+If you accept the somewhat tight-fitting controls, the external power supply (12V), the simple stereo output, and – bad news – the loss of analog filters (Iridium has digital filters only), you will be rewarded with double the number of voices and some excellent additional modules, this all exceeding by far the potential of Quantum.
 Making Iridium the ultimate flexible rack synthesizer.
 A Waldorf, of course.